mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 aspects one wants to use.
 Therefore this approach does not scale well with the number of aspects.

-The node extension mechanism does not depend on inheritance, instead it adds the methods or class attributes to the node classes dynamically at runtime (like *method injection*).
+The node extension mechanism does not directly depend on inheritance, instead it adds the methods or class attributes to the node classes dynamically at runtime (like *method injection*).
 This makes it possible to activate extensions just when they are needed, reducing the risk of interference between different extensions.
 One can also use multiple extensions at the same time, as long as there is no interference, i.e., both extensions do not use any attributes with the same name.

 The node extension mechanism uses a special Metaclass, which allows it to
 define the node extensions as classes derived from nodes (bascially just what